 Residency Program Director

-Welcome to the Montana Family Medicine Residency, Montana’s first residency training program.
+Welcome to the Montana Family Medicine Residency!
+We want to share our opportunities for advancing your medical education.
 MFMR was founded to address the shortage of family physicians in rural areas and among underserved populations.
-We’re proud to have nearly 60 percent of our graduates still practicing in Montana.
+We’re proud to have 58% of our graduates still practicing in Montana.

 MFMR was one of the first residencies structured within a Community Health Center, and one of the first 11 Teaching Health Centers.
 Practicing in a Community Health Center has several advantages.
 Residents learn to care for high-needs patients who have limited resources and limited access to care.
 They learn to treat patients in the full spectrum of their illness and social milieu while using resources wisely.
-In 2017, the residency received the DeWitt C. Baldwin Jr. Award, one of three programs recognized nationally for humanism in resident education.
-As a National Committee for Quality Assurance recognized Patient-Centered Medical Home, behavioral health consultants, care managers and pharmacists are integrated into clinical care teams, helping residents understand the options and resources necessary to surmount obstacles to care.
-We prepare our graduates to be comfortable with a wide range of practice choices from rural and frontier communities to underserved populations and hospital settings.
+In 2017, the residency received the DeWitt C. Baldwin Jr. Award, one of three awarded nationally in recognition of humanism in medical education.
+The National Committee for Quality Assurance recognized RiverStone Health as a Patient-Centered Medical Home.
+Behavioral health consultants, care managers and pharmacists are integrated into clinical care teams, helping residents understand the options and resources needed for patient care.
+Our graduates are comfortable with a wide range of practice choices including underserved urban, rural and frontier communities in both outpatient and hospital settings.

-Many of our residents are drawn to Billings by its proximity to great outdoor adventures —from fishing in pristine trout streams to climbing the state’s highest peaks, to mountain biking, skiing or wilderness camping.
+Many of our residents are drawn to Billings by its proximity to great outdoor adventures — fishing in pristine trout streams, climbing the state’s highest peaks, mountain biking, skiing and camping.
 Billings’ stable economy offers employment opportunities for spouses, good public and private schools, two colleges and vibrant entertainment venues.
 Housing is affordable, enabling many residents to purchase their first homes here.

 Montana Family Medicine Residency